 Each school must have a school improvement team that develops the school improvement plan.
 The school improvement team will consist of the principal, representatives of the assistant principals, instructional personnel, instructional support personnel, teacher assistants and parents of students attending the school.
-Each group of school personnel will elect representatives from their respective groups by secret ballot.
+Each Representatives of each group of school personnel will be elected representatives by from their respective groups by secret ballot.
 Parents are to be elected in accordance with G.S.
 115C-105.27.
 The school improvement team is encouraged to involve and seek assistance from central office personnel.
 The school improvement team, especially at the middle and high schools, also is encouraged to seek input from students.
 The superintendent shall provide guidance to principals to ensure that the principals establish and work together with school improvement teams to develop, review and amend school improvement plans.